 In small organizations, maintenance managers work directly with maintenance technicians and are responsible for scheduling maintenance activities.
 In large organizations, either maintenance supervisors or schedulers oversee the maintenance schedule.

-Some of the metrics used to measure the performance of maintenance managers are asset uptime, maintenance schedule compliance, organizational safety metrics, and budget adherence.
+Some of the metrics used to measure the performance of these managers are asset uptime, maintenance schedule compliance, organizational safety metrics, and budget adherence.